-Can create more affective content if it speaks directly to how our brains define our human experience [Author: Bill Fischer]
+We can create more effective content if it speaks directly to how our brains process our human experience.

 Our Logical Brain